paldhous/ucb/2017/dataviz/md_raw/class8.md

 ![](./img/class8_14.png)

 `geom_bar` works a little differently to the `geoms` we have considered previously.
 If you have not mapped data values to the Y axis with `aes`, its default behavior is to set the heights of the bars by counting the number of records for values along the X axis.
-If you have mapped a variable to the Y axis, and want the heights of the bars to represent values in the data, use you must use `stat="identity"`.
+If you have mapped a variable to the Y axis, and want the heights of the bars to represent values in the data, you must use `stat="identity"`.

 #### The difference between color and fill